spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 ### VGG16

 Published in 2014, VGG16 is a model built from 16 layers (research paper).
 It won the 2014 ImageNet challenge by achieving a 7.4% error rate on object classification.
+As a bonus you can also download and test VGG19.

 ### ResNet-152